Donating with Shepeard

 I'm anemic.
 Can I donate?

-The acceptable hematocrit range varies based on sex.
-For women, the acceptable range is 38.0 - 54.0.
-For men, it is 39.0 - 54.0.
-Once we take your hematocrit, if you are within this range, you are ok to donate, regardless of if you are anemic or not.
+The acceptable hemoglobin (iron) range varies based on sex.
+For women, the acceptable range is 12.5 - 19.5.
+For men, it is 13.0 - 19.5.
+If your hemoglobin is in the acceptable range when we check it, you are okay to donate - regardless of if you are anemic or not.
 Any reading outside of this range will defer you from donating that day.

 I just had a flu shot.
 Will I still be able to donate?